mliew21396/remote-work/week-2/your-website-solo-challenge/README.md

 ## Learning Competencies
 - Use wireframes to construct a website
 - Use HTML tags to present content on a website
-- Position HTML elements using CSS padding, borders, and margins
+- Format HTML elements using the CSS padding, borders, and margin properties
 - Use CSS to add and format colors, fonts, icons, images, etc.

 ## Summary